Skip to content

 required

-A string key for indexing into the circuit PyTree instance.
-Defaults to None and an integer counter is used.
+A string key for indexing into the block's ops dictionary.
+If None, an integer counter is used as the key.

 None